Research School for Economic and Social History

 < back to overview Research Master courses

 Annually, the N.W.
 Posthumus Institute organizes a summer school for RMA students on a specific and relevant theme in social and economic history.
-Examples of such themes are: disasters, migration, female labour, the welfare state, or slavery.
+After two successful previous editions, the theme for the 2026 edition will be once again ‘Crises and History’.

 Key info